gitlabhq/gitlabhq/doc/ci/runners/README.md

 ### Prevent runner with tags from picking jobs without tags

-You can configure runner to prevent it from picking jobs with tags when runnner does not have tags assigned.
-This configuration setting is available in GitLab interface when editting runner details.
+You can configure a runner to prevent it from picking jobs with tags when the runnner does not have tags assigned.
+This setting is available on each runner in *Project Settings* > *Runners*.

 ### Be careful with sensitive information